Early Infant Oral Care

 Learn about your child's first visit

-Dental care begins before your baby's teeth have even erupted.
+Pediatric dental care begins before your baby's teeth have even erupted.
 Parents have on occasion been surprised to see baby teeth come in already decayed.
 Though it's not a common problem, it is something that can be easily avoided with proper education.
 Lindsey A. Robinson, DDS can give you the tools you need to protect your baby's teeth before the teeth have even come in.
 For our youngest of patients, we will want to establish a few simple steps, such as good cleaning and diet habits.

 At Lindsey A. Robinson DDS Pediatric and Endodontic Dentistry, we know it’s important to develop a good working relationship with your child.
 We never want them to feel afraid of our tools, equipment, or staff.
 Their comfort is very important and studies show that being comfortable with your dentist in childhood promotes lifelong willingness to regularly see a dentist, meaning healthier teeth throughout their life.
 Having your child visit the dentist at a young age and with regular frequency is a great way to establish relationships and feel comfortable in a dentist chair.
 Lindsey A. Robinson, DDS wants to take the time to approach your child gently, show them the dental tools, and talk with the parent, and child, on the importance of proper oral hygiene.
 By bringing your child to their first pediatric dental visit at our Grass Valley office between the ages of 2 and 3, it can help us foster that relationship.